itlabsio/runners-metrics-exporter/README.md

   - UPDATING
   - ERROR
   - CRASHED
-- Implement the ability to scrape exporter metrics using a token.
+- Implement the ability to scrape exporter metrics using a token;
+- Add a variable to specify the port where metrics can be scraped.